KarolinaNPRCZ/KarolinaNPRCZ/README.md

 <p align="center"><b>Hi there 👋</b></p>
-<p align="center"><b>I'm Karolina, I have an Information Technology engineering degree.
+<p align="center"><b>My name is Karolina and I have Bachelor of Engineering at Information Technology.
 Currently, a postgraduate student in Java programming 👩‍🎓</b></p>
 <p align="center"><b>I also work as a manual tester🔎🐞</b></p>